Property Title Search: How To Find Liens On A House

 Types of Liens on Property and How to Identify Them

-• Mortgage Liens: Voluntary liens by lenders until the loan is paid off.
+• Mortgage Liens: Voluntary claims by lenders until the loan is fully repaid.

-• Tax Liens: Claims by government entities for unpaid taxes.
+• Tax Liens: Government-imposed claims due to unpaid property taxes.

-• Mechanic's Liens: Filed by contractors for unpaid work or materials.
+• Mechanic’s Liens: Filed by contractors for unpaid labor or materials.

-• HOA/COA Liens: For unpaid homeowners or condo association fees.
+• HOA/COA Liens: Resulting from unpaid homeowners or condominium association dues.

 How Liens Affect Property Ownership and Your Risks